-For years, it’s been used in Indian Ayurvedic and Chinese medicines, as well as Tamil Siddha practices, to help calm and soothe the skin.
+For years, using parts of the bakuchiol plant has been prevalent in Indian Ayurvedic and Chinese medicines, as well as Tamil Siddha practices, to help calm and soothe the skin.

 Interestingly, it’s not actually a retinol and it’s not a newbie to the skincare scene either.

 Bakuchiol has reportedly been around on the circuit since the 1970s however, recent research highlighting its effectiveness has resulted in it establishing more of standout status.

 Like retinol, bakuchiol works by helping to boost the skin’s regeneration process.1

 As a result, skin looks rejuvenated as it can help to minimise the appearance of wrinkles, and support pigmentation issues as well as increasing skin firmness and elasticity.2

 Because it possesses antioxidant properties, one of bakuchiol’s strengths is its ability to help reduce the signs of aging.3